aninditadash/java_basics/README.md

 The following actions occur at runtime as listed below: Class Loader -> Byte Code Verifier -> Interpreter -> Executes the Byte Code, Make appropriate calls to the underlying hardware.

-### **JVM**
+### **Java Virtual Machine (JVM)**

-JVM stands for Java Virtual Machine.
-It's responsible for executing the Java program.
+JVM is responsible for executing the Java program.
 The Java program run using JRE or JDK goes into JVM and JVM is responsible for executing the java program line by line, hence it is also known as an interpreter, but it also utilizes a Just-In-Time (JIT) compiler for performance optimization.

 - Executes Java bytecode, and converts bytecode into native machine code.
 - JVM is OS-specific/platform-dependent, but bytecode (`.class` files) is platform-independent (same `.class` file runs in any JVM).